ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 # FAQs
 {: #spectrum-symphony-faqs}

+## Where are the Terraform files that are used by the offering located?
+{: #terraform-location}
+{: faq}

+The Terraform-based templates can be found in this public [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-symphony){: external}.

 ## What Spectrum Symphony and Spectrum Scale versions are used in cluster nodes deployed with this offering?
 {: #my-faq-packages}